 Uromys Rex calculated the dark had lasted approximately 50,000 hours, 5.7 years, nearly half his expected lifespan, without proper maintenance he had succumbed to various mechanical maladies resulting in his present predicament.
 He couldn’t retrieve the relevant information that could shed some light on the catastrophic episode that left him unable to move, there was something that suggested a fall from a height, but it was hazy.
 His flash memory data was corrupt, probably from the fall, leaving him confused and strangely scared.

 Every now and then there were noises in the distance, nothing discernible, nothing comforting.

 He stared pointlessly through the darkness, reaching out on occasion to no avail.

 Sometimes he would try to drag himself across the floor in search of succour, but usually like all the other times, he’d reach some immovable barrier.
-He didn’t attempt this so much now, the effort was particularly draining on his power cell, that and some strange form of self preservation and/or capitulation.
+He didn’t attempt this so much now, the effort was particularly draining on his power cell and he surrendered to some strange form of self-preservation and/or capitulation.

-His power cell was waning, he calculated it would be dead in 52560 hours…….6 years, with no expectation of sleep or respite, he thought he might go mad!
+His power cell was waning, he calculated roughly, it would be dead in 52000 hours…….this was his best estimate, given that his internal timekeeping functions were not exactly one hundred percent.
+Anyway, it was still 6 years, give or take, with no expectation of recharge, repair or respite, he thought he might go mad!